kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specify true or false.
-; When false, the Cancels Panel will no longer show YRC windows. showYrcWindowsInCancelsPanel = true
+; When false, the Cancels Panel will no longer show YRC windows.
+; After changing this setting, you need to redo the move to update the display. showYrcWindowsInCancelsPanel = true

+; Specify true or false.
+; Only for Training Mode.
+; By default, when this is false (the default), the game will reset the Burst Gauge ; and Tension Gauge of you or the dummy when none is performing an attack, ; or in blockstun or hitstun, or has throw protection, or is airborne or dead.
+; Unfortunately, the default rules consider 'idle' things like Faint animation, ; because that animation is not hitstun.
+; The Burst Gauge resets to maximum if Training Mode Pause Menu - Psych Burst is set to Infinite.
+; The Tension Gauge resets to the value set in Training Mode Pause Menu - Tension Gauge.
+; Setting this to true prevents the Burst Gauge from being reset during anything but actually being idle, ; as in ready to perform a 5P on the ground and having no throw protection on top. dontResetBurstAndTensionGaugesWhenInStunOrFaint = false

+; Specify true or false.
+; Only for Training Mode.
+; By default, when this is false (the default), the game will reset the RISC Gauge ; of a player when that player is not in hitstun, not in blockstun and does not have ; throw protection.
+; Unfortunately, the default rules reset RISC during Burst and Faint animations, ; because they are not hitstun.
+; The RISC Gauge resets to the value specified in Training Mode Pause Menu - R.I.S.C.
+Level.
+; Setting this to true prevents the RISC Gauge from being reset during anything but actually being idle, ; as in ready to perform a 5P or j.P and having no throw protection on top. dontResetRISCWhenInBurstOrFaint = false

+; Specify true or false.
+; Only for Training Mode.
+; By default, when this is false (the default), the game will apply the 'Counter Hit' ; Training Mode setting only when the player or dummy were hit when not already being in hitstun.
+; Unfortunately, the default rules apply Counter Hit during Burst and Faint animations, ; because they are not hitstun.
+; Setting this to true prevents the 'Counter Hit' setting from working explicitly just for Burst ; and Faint animations, including all hitstun. onlyApplyCounterhitSettingWhenDefenderNotInBurstOrFaintOrHitstun = false
 ```

 </details>